DePayFi/public-documentation/docs/apis/payments/tracking.md

 [`after_block`](/docs/apis/payments/data-structure#after_block) - The block after which to expect the payment to happen.
 The current block right before the payment was submitted.

-[`uuid`](/docs/apis/payments/data-structure#uuid) - Secret uuid referencing the payment identifcator in your system.
-Do not expose this to the public!
-UUID needs to be unguessable!
+[`secret_id`](/docs/apis/payments/data-structure#secret_id) - Secret uuid referencing the payment attempt in your system.
+Do not expose this to the public! secret_id needs to be unguessable!

 [`callback`](/docs/apis/payments/data-structure#callback) - Secret callback url.
 Needs to be hidden from the public and needs to be unguessable.
 Will be called once the payment status completes either with `success` or `failed`.